Conduitry/defiler/API.md

 ### `get(path)`

-Wait for a file or array of files to be ready and retrieve the `File` instance(s).
+Wait for a file or array of files to be ready and retrieve the `File` instance.

-- `path` - the path, or array of paths, to wait for to become available and to then return
+- `path` - the path to wait for to become available and to then return

-Returns a `Promise` resolving to the `File` instance or an array of `File` instances.
+Returns a `Promise` resolving to the `File` instance.

-This can be asked for physical or virtual files.
+This can be asked for a physical or virtual file.
 If you ask for a file during the initial wave of processing before it is available, Defiler will wait for the file to be ready and transformed.
 If it ever happens that every in-progress file is waiting for a file to become available, the deadlock will be broken by Defiler resolving all of the pending `File`s to `undefined`.
 This may happen multiple times during the initial wave of processing.

-When used in your transform, this will also register the file being transformed as depending on the file or files in `path`.
+When used in your transform, this will also register the file being transformed as depending on the file at `path`.
 Once the initial wave of processing is complete, any changes to dependencies will cause their dependents to be re-transformed.
-When used in a generator, this will register the generator as depending on the file or files in `path`, and any changes to dependencies will cause the generator to be re-run.
+When used in a generator, this will register the generator as depending on the file at `path`, and any changes to dependencies will cause the generator to be re-run.

+### `get(paths)`

+Wait for multiple files to be ready and retrieve the `File` instances.

+- `paths` - the array of paths to wait for to become available and to then return

+Returns a `Promise` resolving to an array of `File` instances.

+### `get(filter)`

+Wait for all _physical_ files whose paths match a given filter function and retrieve the `File` instances.

+- `filter(path)` - a function that will be passed a path and should return a boolean

+Returns a `Promise` resolving to an array of matching `File` instances.

+Note that only the paths of _physical_ files will be checked with your filter function.
+Once the initial wave of processing is complete, any new files matching the filter will also cause the generator or transform to be re-run.

 ### `add(file)`